 The RTF proposed a 'street family' of nine Street Types, in which streets are defined by significance of their 'movement' and the intensity of their 'place'.

-We are working with the London boroughs to classify the network according to this new family of Street Types.
+We have worked with the London boroughs to classify the network according to this family of Street Types.